Up to 60% off sofas & mattresses — limited‑time deals.

 How do I keep deep seats from feeling slouchy?

-Add a small lumbar pillow and consider using an ottoman as a depth reducer.
+Add a small lumbar pillow and consider an ottoman as a depth reducer.
 Both help keep your hips and lower back from collapsing backward.

 Previous post